Daily Bulletin - December 13, 2007

 Answer: I got into judo in 1965 at age 11 because "The Green Hornet" was real popular on TV, and I watched Bruce Lee do all these moves.
 I was a kind of non-athletic kid who was last pick for basketball, baseball and football.
-I signed up for judo at the Hebrew Y in Pittsburgh.
-The instructor turned out to be a world-class judo guy - Kyu Ha Kim, and I was mesmerized by him and still am.
+I signed up for judo at the Jewish Y in Pittsburgh.
+The instructor turned out to be a world-class judo player - Kyu Ha Kim, and I was mesmerized by him and still am.
 It was just fate.

 Q: Tell me about judo.

 A: Judo involves primarily throws, pins, armlocks and strangle holds.
 Also, we have some striking but it's used mostly in self-defense.
 It's the first martial art to be accepted in the Olympics in 1964.
 The moves tend to be to subdue a person, so it's used in law enforcement.
 I'm a volunteer defensive tactics adviser for the Los Angeles Police Department.

 Q: Have you ever had to use your skills in real life?
 When and why?